nguforche/MEml/README.md

 > devtools::install_github("nguforche/MEml")
 ```
 ## example
-- Run the code example in the demo folder
+- Run the example in the demo folder